BibleResearch/bible-nlp-framework/README.md

 # Bible Natural Language Processing

-**Update (Sept.
-2018):** I'm working on a big, new project that will provide a much better system for interacting with this kind of data.
-Stay tuned and feel free to [contact me](https://hightower.space/contact/) if you would like to know when this is ready.

----

 This repository contains a framework for performing natural language processing on the books of the Bible.

 Currently, there is only a [Jupyter](https://jupyter.org/) notebook and a zip archive with one translation in it (NASB).
 More will be coming soon.